hammal/IMSE2025/README.md

 <h2 id="license">📝 License</h2>

 <p>This project is licensed under the GNU General Public License, Version 3, 29 June 2007.
-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+Everyone is permitted to copy and distribute exact copies of this license document, but modifications are not allowed.
 You can read the full license on the <a href="https://www.gnu.org/licenses/gpl-3.0.html" target="_blank">GNU website</a>.</p>